ligolang/ligo/src/test/error-recovery/README.md

 # How to run

 The main script is [test.sh](test.sh).
-You can run all tests by `dune runtest` from this folder or you can run `cd simple/cameligo && dune runtest` or `dune runtest ./simple/cameligo` to evaluate tests for a specific dialect.
+You can run all tests by `dune build @recovery-test` or from this folder you can run `cd simple/cameligo && dune runtest` or `dune runtest ./simple/cameligo` to evaluate tests for a specific dialect.

 # How it works